What Are the Differences between a Felony Charge and a Misdemeanor Charge?

 Interviewer: Are there alternatives punishments to jail that I might qualify for or that you as my attorney could get me into?
 Such as punishments that fall along the lines of probation or community service.
 Obviously you want to try and keep your clients out of jail, so if the prosecutor’s going to say, “No, they absolutely … something has to come of this,” what are the other alternatives to jail that people might be looking at as well?

-Paul: The vast majority of felony offenses in the state of Kansas or at least I would say half the felony offenses in the state of Kansas carry with them a presumption of probation.
+Paul: Many of the felony offenses in the state of Kansas carry with them a presumption of probation.
 It is presumed that even if the person is guilty they should be entitled to a contract of probation, and they would be required to serve the underlying or the suspended prison term only if they violate the terms and conditions of the probation contract.

 This Presumption of Probation Entitles Defendants to Serve Terms of Probation in Lieu of Incarceration